alexander-marquardt/lexalink/README.md

 Example Installations
 ---------------------

-LexaLink was originally developed for the following websites, which currently (October 2012) serve tens of thousands of pages per day to thousands of daily visitors.
+LexaLink was originally developed for the following websites, which previously served tens of thousands of pages per day to thousands of daily visitors.
 Note: these sites were closed in 2016.

 * LikeLanguage
 * RomanceSecreto